 16 Essential Items for Your Car Winter Emergency Kit

 Once you've assembled everything you need for your kit, get a small storage box with a lid.
-While storing your kit in the trunk might seem most convenient, it should ideally be in the passenger area of the car in case your trunk is frozen shut or inaccessible.
+While storing your kit in the trunk might seem convenient, it should ideally be in the passenger area of the car in case your trunk is frozen shut or otherwise inaccessible.

 READ MORE: How to build your own roadside emergency kit

-1. Basic first-aid kit
+1. First aid kit

 2. Jumper cables